-Want to write for DIVA or become an intern?
+Want to write for DIVA or do work experience with us?
 Check out our guide below.

 If you wish to write for DIVA on a freelance basis, please pitch story ideas to Carrie Lyell at email@example.com, ensuring that your pitch is no more than two paragraphs.